AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

  * Standard_D48ds_v5
  * Standard_D64ds_v5

  This enhancement was added to enable you to resize from Standard_Dx_v3 instance types to the Standard_Dxs_v5 instance types listed above.
 This resizing was not possible with previously-supported Standard_Dxs_v5 instance types.
-See here <https://learn.microsoft.com/en-us/azure/virtual-machines/azure-vms-no-temp-disk{{ >}}_ for more information about resizing VMs in Azure.
+See `here <https://learn.microsoft.com/en-us/azure/virtual-machines/azure-vms-no-temp-disk>_` for more information about resizing VMs in Azure.

 **Issues Corrected in Aviatrix Release 6.9.529**